Dharmendra123rj/Heart-Disease-Prediction-ML/README.md

 Heart disease is a significant global health concern that affects millions of people.
 Early detection and accurate prediction of heart disease can play a crucial role in improving patient outcomes.
 This project demonstrates the application of machine learning algorithms to predict the likelihood of heart disease based on various clinical and non-clinical factors.

+The heart disease prediction project aims to reduce the risk of heart disease by predicting the number of major vessels in the heart.
+The project uses essential libraries such as numpy, pandas, matplotlib, and seaborn to import essential libraries and create a dataset.
+The dataset is then imported and understood using pandas' core.frame.DataFrame class, which has a memory usage of 33.2 KB.

+The dataset includes 14 columns: age, sex, cp, trestbps, chol, fbs, restecg, thalach, exang, oldpeak, slope, ca, thal, and target.
+The data is analyzed using the 'target' variable, which has values '0' and '1'.
+The correlation between columns is checked using the 'corr()' function.

+The results show that the target variable has a mean of 303.000000, with a mean of 0.544554 and a standard deviation of 0.498835.
+The correlation between columns is '0' and '1', with a maximum of 1.000000.
+The 'target' variable has a mean of 0.436757, with a mean of 0.430696 and a standard deviation of 0.391724.
+The 'target' variable has a mean of 0.430696 and a standard deviation of 0.391724.

+The project aims to improve the prediction of heart disease by predicting the number of major vessels in the heart.
+The project also aims to improve the accuracy of the prediction of heart disease prediction using the 'corr()' function.

 ## Dataset

 The dataset used for this project is sourced from [Kaggle](https://www.kaggle.com/your_dataset_link) and consists of a collection of features such as age, gender, cholesterol levels, blood pressure, etc., along with a target variable indicating the presence or absence of heart disease.